 It is difficult to estimate an hourly rate because how much drivers make depends on various factors.
 The size of the city, the time of the day, whether a driver is working on weekends or during the week, or the generosity of the customers - all of those factors influence the pay of the dasher.
 It also depends on how much time you spend driving for DoorDash.

 How much could you earn per hour?

-The company itself is claiming that it is possible to get paid $23 per hour while on a delivery, which, although technically possible, usually won't be the case.
 Experienced drivers can earn more, as they will know which types of orders might come with a generous tip, and which ones it's best to reject.
-On average, a dasher in the United States can expect to get paid $8 to $15, though, as we have stated before, how much you'll earn depends on several factors.
+How much you'll earn depends on several factors.

 If you spend enough time delivering food, and you'll be good at it, then you might qualify for DoorDash Drive.
 It is a better-paying service for drivers who completed at least 100 deliveries with a 4.8 average customer rating and a 90% completion rate.